 The underlying motivation for a dollar figure from PR evaluation is the desire for PR to value itself in proper business terms.
 However AVE is clearly not a valid answer to that call.
 The Institute for PR in the US point out that when public relations professionals speak of ROI, or the “return on investment” of a program, they often refer to non-financial measures like mindshare, traffic, message penetration, or the number of fans or followers a company earns via social channels (see here for more).

 The good news is that International standards for measurement and evaluation are now emerging.
-The key components of that are summarized below:
+We have summarized the key components of that below: